lbl-srg/obc/specification/source/cdl.rst

   3. the parameter ``hys.uLow`` has the unit *not* set because the assignment involves an expression.

-Another flag called ``evaluateExpressions`` will cause all mathematical expressions to be evaluated, leading in JSON to the equivalent to the declaration
+Another flag called ``evaluateExpressions`` will cause all mathematical expressions to be evaluated, leading to a CDL-JSON declaration that is equivalent to the CDL declaration

 .. code-block:: modelica